dotnet/dotNext/README.md

 * Reduced execution time of `CreateTask` overloads declared in `ValueTaskCompletionSource` and `ValueTaskCompletionSource<T>` classes
 * Added overflow check to `AsyncCounter` class
 * Improved debugging experience of all asynchronous locks
-* Reduced size of the compiled assembly: omit private and internal member's nullability attributes
+* Reduced size of the compiled assembly: omit nullability attributes for private and internal members
 * Reduced lock contention that can be caused by asynchronous locks in concurrent scenarios
 * Added `Reset()` method to `TaskCompletionPipe<T>` that allows to reuse the pipe

 <a href="https://www.nuget.org/packages/dotnext.io/4.2.0">DotNext.IO 4.2.0</a>
-* Reduced size of the compiled assembly: omit private and internal member's nullability attributes
+* Reduced size of the compiled assembly: omit nullability attributes for private and internal members
 * `FileWriter` now implements [IBufferWriter&lt;byte&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.ibufferwriter-1)

 <a href="https://www.nuget.org/packages/dotnext.net.cluster/4.2.0">DotNext.Net.Cluster 4.2.0</a>